NoahGaeta/python_obfuscator/README.md

 - [ ] Add a setup.py file for pip package installation

 - [ ] Do not obfuscate imports when targeting a file directly

+- [ ] Allow to exclude files/directories for obfuscation